LPS France

 In terms of compliance, the requirements are strict.
 Thus, according to the applicable standards:

-• check after each impact lightning must be carried out
+• An inspection must be carried out after each lightning

 Advantages of a Connected System